We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are two types of at-home HIV tests on the market.
 It’s important to follow the test’s instructions carefully, which may vary by test:

-- An antigen/antibody test looks for both HIV antibodies and antigens.
-Antibodies are produced by the immune system when exposed to viruses like HIV.
+- Antigen/antibody test.
+This test looks for both HIV antibodies and antigens.
+The immune system produces antibodies when exposed to viruses like HIV.
 Antigens are foreign substances that cause the immune system to activate.
 For HIV, an antigen called p24 is produced even before antibodies develop.
 Antibodies can take up to 3 months to develop.
 These tests are performed with a blood draw.

-- An antibody test looks for antibodies (IgG) to HIV in the blood or oral fluid.
-In general, antibody tests that use blood from a vein can detect HIV sooner than an at-home test done with blood from a finger prick or with oral fluid.
+- Antibody test.
+This test looks for antibodies (IgG) to HIV in the blood or oral fluid.
+In general, antibody tests that use blood from a vein can detect HIV sooner than at-home tests done with blood from a finger prick or with oral fluid.
 Antibodies take time to show up in the blood.

 There are also different methods that can scan for HIV: